 For immediate release

-Bison Transport Adds Full Battery Electric Vehicles To Fleet
+Bison Transport Tests Full Battery Electric Vehicles (BEV)

 Bison Transport is pleased to announce they are currently engaged in operating a full battery electric class 8 tractor in their cross-border regional operation.
 Bison has partnered with Freightliner Corporation in running two full Battery Electric Vehicles (BEV) exclusively between Delta, BC and Washington State.